 - Lack of vision

 An assistant professor in strategic management at Aalto University Tim O. Vuori and a professor of Strategy at INSEAD Singapore Qui Huy led a qualitative research.
 The results of the study were published in the 2015 paper Distributed Attention and Shared Emotions in the Innovation Process: How Nokia Lost the Smartphone Battle, where they came to conclusion:

 Nokia’s ultimate fall can be put down to internal politics.
 In short, Nokia people weakened Nokia people and thus made the company increasingly vulnerable to competitive forces.
 When fear permeated all levels, the lower rungs of the organization turned inward to protect resources, themselves and their units, giving little away, fearing harm to their personal careers.
-Top managers failed to motivate the middle managers with their heavy handed approaches, and they were in the dark with what was really going on.
+Top managers failed to motivate the middle managers with their heavy-handed approaches, and they were in the dark with what was really going on.

-Here are main reasons why Motorola failed:
+Here are the main reasons why Motorola failed: